 IT’S TELEVISION TUESDAY

-How to Run an Indie Author Business (The Self Publishing Show, episode 182)
+How to Turn a Struggle Into a Strength (The Self Publishing Show, episode 196)

 Toby Neal was raised on Kauai in Hawaii.
 She wrote and illustrated her first story at age 5.
 After initially majoring in journalism, she eventually settled on mental health as a career and loves her work, saying, “I’m endlessly fascinated with people’s stories.”